kkeaveney/tokenSwap/README.md

 Keep in mind that tokens will remain in the contract after the swap and can only be retrieved by your first HD wallet account through `withdrawToken()` or `withdrawETH()`.

-## Need help?
-* Refer to our [0x API specification](https://0x.org/docs/api) for detailed documentation.
-* 0x API is open source!
-Look through the [codebase](https://github.com/0xProject/0x-api) and deploy your own 0x API instance.
-* Don’t hesitate to reach out on [Discord](https://discordapp.com/invite/d3FTX3M) for help!
-The 0x Core team is active on Discord to help teams building with all things 0x.